-Our principles are that:
+The licensing authority's principles are that:

-We will be guided by the Gambling Commission's Guidance to Licensing Authorities and will endeavour to be:
+It will be guided by the Gambling Commission's Guidance to Licensing Authorities and will endeavour to be:

-- Proportionate: regulators should only intervene when necessary: remedies should be appropriate to the risk posed, and costs identified and minimised; - Accountable: regulators must be able to justify decisions, and be subject to public scrutiny; - Consistent: rules and standards must be joined up and implemented fairly; - Transparent: regulators should be open, and keep regulations simple and user friendly; and - Targeted: regulation should be focused on the problem, and minimise side effects.
+- Proportionate: regulators should only intervene when necessary: remedies should be appropriate to the risk posed, and costs identified and minimised. - Accountable: regulators must be able to justify decisions and be subject to public scrutiny. - Consistent: rules and standards must be joined up and implemented fairly. - Transparent: regulators should be open and keep regulations simple and user friendly. - Targeted: regulation should be focused on the problem and minimise side effects.

-As per the Gambling Commission's Guidance to Licensing Authorities we will endeavour to avoid duplication with other regulatory regimes so far as possible.
+As per the Gambling Commission's Guidance to Licensing Authorities, the licensing authority will endeavour to avoid duplication with other regulatory regimes so far as possible.

-We have adopted and implemented a risk-based inspection programme, based on:
+The licensing authority has adopted and implemented a risk-based inspection programme, based on:

-- The licensing objectives - Relevant codes of practice - Guidance issued by the Gambling Commission, in particular at Part 36 - The principles set out in this statement of licensing policy
+- The licensing objectives. - Relevant codes of practice. - Guidance issued by the Gambling Commission, in particular at Part 36. - The principles set out in this statement of licensing policy.

-The main enforcement and compliance role for us as a licensing authority in terms of the Gambling Act 2005 is to ensure compliance with the premises licences and other permissions which we authorise.
+The main enforcement and compliance role for the licensing authority in terms of the Gambling Act 2005 is to ensure compliance with the premises licences and other permissions which it authorises.
 The Gambling Commission is the enforcement body for the operating and personal licences.
-It is also worth noting that concerns about manufacture, supply or repair of gaming machines are not dealt with by ourselves but should be notified to the Gambling Commission.
+It is also worth noting that concerns about manufacture, supply or repair of gaming machines are not dealt with by this licensing authority but should be notified to the Gambling Commission.

-We also keep ourselves informed of developments as regards the work of the Better Regulation Executive in its consideration of the regulatory functions of local authorities.

-Bearing in mind the principle of transparency, our enforcement/compliance protocols/written agreements are available upon request to Lewes District Council, Licensing Section, Southover House, Southover Road, Lewes BN7 1AB.
-E.mail: customerfirst@lewes-eastbourne.gov.uk.
+The licensing authority also keeps informed of developments as regards the work of the Better Regulation Executive in its consideration of the regulatory functions of local authorities.
+Bearing in mind the principle of transparency, the Council's enforcement/compliance protocols/written agreements are available upon request to Lewes District Council Licensing Team 6 High Street Lewes BN7 2AD or by email: licensing@lewes-eastbourne.gov.uk.